waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-original/index.md

 At this point Python and all dependencies are succesfully installed.

+### Validate Python + BornAgain installation

+To validate that BornAgain is working together with installed Python start Windows command shell by typing `cmd` in Windows `Start menu`.
+To validate BornAgain installation type in

++ `python` to start Python interpreter
++ `import bornagain` as a first command
++ `print(bornagain.GetVersionNumber())` to print BornAgain version number on the screen.

+{{< figscg src="python-install-step6.PNG" class="center" width="450px">}}

+If no errors will come up, and you even see BornAgain version number printed on the screen, your installation is correct.

 ### Running BornAgain examples

 To run BornAgain example from command line launch command shell again and